As Happy As a Clam

 Well I don’t guess that I could say I am

-Examples #1: “Liam asked Ronny if he was nervous for the exam results.
-Ronny replied that he was as happy as a clam because he did it well in all the subjects.”
+1. “Liam asked Ronny if he was nervous about the exam results.
+Ronny replied that he was as happy as a clam because he did well in all the subjects.”

-Examples #2: “The tiny fish swam aways feeling as happy as a clam when it escaped the jaws of a shark.”
+2. “The tiny fish swam away feeling as happy as a clam after escaping the jaws of a shark.”

-Examples #3: “During the hurricane, the Potters’ family were as a happy as a clam because they were in a safe house.”
+3. “During the hurricane, the Potters’ family was as happy as a clam because they were in a safe house.”

-Examples #4: “Don’t be as happy as a clam because someday you have to face the low tide.”
+4. “Don’t be as happy as a clam, because someday you will have to face the low tide.”